simplytasks/simplytasks/README.md

   - Byron Karlen: Sort task button with ability to sort tasks by Time Added, Due Date, or by Highlight
   - Nakul Khambati: Calender heat-map view of tasks with different colors based on number of tasks due on any given date
   - Karim Amr: Drag-and-drop and manual sort functionality to enable user re-organization of tasks
-  - Matthew Aboudi: Created partially functional Firebase implementation of backend
+  - Matthew Aboudi: Partially functional Firebase implementation of backend -- able to store tasks/users but not subtasks

   ## Run locally